 Every day is a celebration of creation.
 Every hour holds beginnings and endings, passages and milestones, comings and goings, recoveries and illnesses, births and deaths.
 Judaism recognizes the significant and ordinary events of every day, week, month, year and lifetime with prayer, ritual, study and community.
 The Temple Emanuel Community takes an active role in the life cycle events of our members.

 Rabbi Chaiken is always available to help guide our members throughout the life cycle, officiating at appropriate ceremonies and offering pastoral counseling upon request.
 Please contact us to let us know how we can help you with your simchas and the sorrows of life.

 Bris and Baby Naming

 The Torah commands us to circumcise our newborn sons (bris) on the eighth day of their new lives.
 For information on Mohels and to help plan this special occasion in your family’s life please contact our office.
-A baby naming can be done at any age and Rabbi Goldstein can help choose an appropriate Hebrew name for your child.
+A baby naming can be done at any age and Rabbi Chaiken can help choose an appropriate Hebrew name for your child.
 This event usually occurs during our Friday evening service, our 9am Saturday chapel services or our Sunday congregational sanctuary service.
 Families can also sponsor an Oneg or Kiddush.